FME Flow Hosted Support Policy

 Support Center

-You may ask a question via live chat or our report a problem form.
+You may ask a question via our Submit a Case form.
 Response times are limited to certain hours of coverage and may vary depending on the relative volume and complexity of requests already in the queue.
-If you have a Managed support plan with an MSP Partner, then they will have defined in the contract how to contact them and their response times.
+See our Support Policy for more information.

 Scope of Support

-Helpdesk Support does not include:
+Customer support does not include:

-Advanced Support
+Advanced Support with Managed Support Plans

 Service Priorities